Fiori-Tracker/fioritracker.github.io/2020FPS01/asis.md

 # As-is plugin

-Base addon for retrieving data from Managed system and passing it to Central system.
+Plugin installed in Central and Managed systems.
+For Central system it enables the functionality to receive and store the data from Managed systems.
+For Managed systems it enables the function of sending the data.

 ### Location
 Has two parts: